 However, that doesn’t mean you’re out of luck.
 Remember, the powder and the item you’re powder coating only need to get up to the temperatures required to cure the powder.
-This means you have other options.
+This means you have another option.
 Think of a hot car when it sits out in the sun all day.
-The surface of the vehicle gets very hot to the touch right?
-Well the same idea can be used to cure powder without a dedicated powder coating oven.
+The surface of the vehicle gets very hot to the touch, right?
+Well, the same idea can be used to cure powder without a dedicated powder coating oven.

-By using infrared heat curing technology you can heat up large areas on a part until they get hot enough for the powder to flow out and cure.
+By using infrared heat curing technology, you can heat up large areas on a part until they get hot enough for the powder to flow out and cure.
 These lamps aim heat directly at the object you want to cure, providing the concentrated power you need to get them up to the proper temperature.
-If you’re doing a large item you can move the heat lamp around and cure sections of powder as you go.
+If you’re doing a large item, you can move the heat lamp around and cure sections of powder as you go.
 We suggest getting multiple heat lamps if you plan to do this often as it cuts down on curing time.
-Most good infrared lamps will heat up extremely fast and heat objects and not the air like traditional heaters.
+Most good infrared lamps will heat up extremely fast and heat objects without heating the surrounding air like traditional heaters.
 (They also help paints and primers cure during cold winter months — view this article for more information.)

-If you’re on a budget our 1800 watt infrared heat lamp will cure smaller areas and small parts and is portable enough you can easily roll it into the corner of the shop when not in use, and you can use multiple lamps to surround larger parts.
+If you’re on a budget, our 1,800-watt infrared heat lamp will cure smaller areas and small parts.
+It’s portable enough you can easily roll it into the corner of the shop when not in use, and you can use multiple lamps to surround larger parts.
 Pair this lamp with our DIY Dual Voltage Powder Coating Gun and you’re set up to powder coat regardless of your space constraints.
-Our larger 6000 watt infrared heat lamp works well for curing powder on large objects like motorcycle chassis, car frames, and more!
+Our larger 6,000-watt infrared heat lamp works well for curing powder on large objects like motorcycle chassis, car frames and more!

-No matter what you’re powder coating you can cure powder without an oven it just requires a different heat source.
+No matter what you’re powder coating, you can cure powder without an oven — it just requires a different heat source.
 We suggest pairing a small oven for smaller parts with a heat lamp for large parts to get the most out of a small space in your garage.
-See all of our powder coating guns, powders and supplies here.
+See all our powder coating guns, powders and supplies here.
 We’ve also provided a free guide about how to use Eastwood infrared powder coat curing lamps.
 If you still have questions, call us seven days a week for advice from a DIY expert.